Optimize WordPress media

 Quota behavior

-The plugin uses your Convertly API key, so every optimization request follows the API key owner’s plan limits.- Per-minute limits return
+The plugin uses the site’s Convertly WordPress token, so every optimization request follows the owning Convertly account’s plan limits while storage access stays scoped to that site token.- Per-minute limits return

 429; the background queue backs off and retries. - Monthly quota limits return